 After all the changes and settings needed, click the Record button to start recording.
 ActivePresenter will record anything that happens in the blue rectangle.

-When you finish the recording, press CTRL and END to stop it.
+When you finish the recording, press CTRL+END (for Windows) or ⌥⌘2 (for macOS) to stop it.
 After that, the recorded project will show a series of slides containing steps that you have carried out.
+For more information about starting and stopping recording, refer to this tutorial.

 Finally, export the project to HTML5 which is the most suitable output format for interactive simulation.
-With HTML5 exporting, learners can view and interact with the contents.
+With HTML5 exporting, learners can view and interact with the content.
+Meanwhile, if you want to create training manuals, exporting the project to document formats is here to help.

 More articles you may want to know: